xiebiao/mybridge/README.md

 MyBridge
 ===========

-MyBridge is a mysql proxy implement by java.
+MyBridge is a MySQL proxy implemented by java.